Home Book Summary Book Excerpt Reviews Ted Speaks Ted's Articles

 The Monterey County Herald

 Anyone who has ever experienced apartment living knows how an inconsiderate, noisy neighbor can make life intolerable.
 Seaside resident Ted Gargiulo Jr. delves into how disruptive and life-altering this situation can be if the tenants from hell move into the apartment below you.
-Dubbed a novella in ten chapters, He In Me (PublishAmerica, $17.95) chronicles what occurs when this loathsome situation gets totally out of hand.
+Dubbed a novella in ten chapters, He In Me chronicles what occurs when this loathsome situation gets totally out of hand.

 Posted on Sun, Sep.
 26, 2004